My Shopping Cart

 Introduction

-Often it is the challenges we face that define us.
+Often, the challenges we face define us.
 Over the last 18 months, the laser tag industry has faced its biggest challenges in a century.

 (Ok, so the Laser Tag industry hasn't actually been around for 100 years.
 But I reckon this is our biggest challenge since we got started!)